-- Not Found Label: Label to use for unknown colors.
+Label to use for unknown colors.

 Apply a user-defined look-up table to a labeled image.
 Look-up table is loaded from a text file.

-- Color mapping with continuous look-up table: Apply a continuous look-up table to a range of input values.
+Apply a continuous look-up table to a range of input values.

-[label to color] Compute an optimal look-up table such that neighboring labels in a segmentation are mapped to highly contrasted colors. [color to label] Searching all the colors present in the image to compute a continuous label list.
+[label to color] Compute an optimal look-up table such that neighboring labels in a segmentation are mapped to highly contrasted colors. [color to label] Searching all the colors present in the image to compute a continuous label list